 Does SB 676 allow ABA therapists (BCBAs) to provide ABA therapy in North Carolina and be reimbursed?

 YES.
 ABA therapists (BCBAs) are already providing services in North Carolina and their services are being reimbursed.
 Even though they are not licensed, current law allows BCBAs to practice in NC as long as they are supervised.
-This law does not change any ability to work.
+This bill does not change any ability to work.
 The House passed a behavior analyst licensure bill to license BCBAs to practice without supervision.
-That bill is still eligible to be passed during the short session from April 25 to June 30, 2016.
+That bill is currently in the Senate and is eligible to be passed this year or next year.
 Many organizations worked together to come up with the licensure bill, and although the Autism Society of North Carolina does not typically take a position on the licensing of professional groups, ASNC has endorsed the bill and will be working to pass it in the Senate.

 What have neighboring states done on this issue?